- Undergraduate Awards

 Tell us briefly how you discovered your interest and, if given the opportunity, what you would do to pursue it.
 Maybe you’re interested in comedic stories about life in East Germany and would like to write a research thesis.
 You can use your statement to outline a draft proposal that you might bring to an advisor for discussion.
 Or, perhaps you’re interested in medieval manuscripts, their history, decoration and preservation.
 What museum or Rare Book Library would you choose to intern at and why?
 Or, maybe you want to pursue your engagement with environmental issues and learn more about how Germany is at the forefront of many initiatives.
 What German agency or institution would you want to spend time at and why?
 You don’t actually have to carry through on your plan, although we hope that writing the statement will encourage you to explore opportunities that you might not otherwise have considered.

-3. Two academic letters of recommendation, at least one of which is from a German instructor at Ohio State.
+- Two academic letters of recommendation, at least one of which is from a German instructor at Ohio State.
+(Your instructors are welcome to email their letters to Natascha directly.)

 This $750 scholarship is awarded to a German major or minor for travel to a German-speaking country (preferably for first-time study abroad) with a minimum stay of three weeks.
 Future teachers of German are especially encouraged to apply.